 Background and experience

-For 20 years I have supported a wide range of people of all ages and backgrounds, and with a variety of issues.
-I have provided over 10 years of specialist telephone support at the national charity Missing People, to people experiencing ambiguous loss when someone close to them was missing, as well as supporting young people and adults who were missing.
-For four years I volunteered as a Counsellor for Phoenix Counselling & Psychotherapy Service in Middlesex.
-Additionally, I have worked with children as a School Therapist with Kids Company in London, and with adults with mental health issues at Norwich Mind.
-Most recently I offered emotional support to carers at Norfolk Family Carers and worked for Norfolk's domestic abuse charity, Leeway.
-I previously co-founded The Caring Space offering low-cost carers counselling in Norfolk, and ran the therapeutic drumming group drumNorwich for three years.
-I keep myself on my toes!
+For over 20 years I have supported a wide range of people of all ages and backgrounds, and with a variety of issues.
+I have had roles in various capacities in local and national charities, such as Missing People, Phoenix Counselling & Psychotherapy Service, Kids Company, Norwich Mind, Norfolk Family Carers, Leeway and Age UK Norfolk.
+I previously Co-Founded The Caring Space offering low-cost carers counselling in Norfolk, and ran the therapeutic drumming group drumNorwich for three years.

 I have professional indemnity and public liability insurance, and hold a current Enhanced DBS Certificate.
 I am a registered member of the professional body; the British Association for Counselling and Psychology (BACP).